agottipati9/cv-web/content/event/botm/index.md

 ---
-title: FedRAN Federated Mobile Edge Computing with Differential Privacy
+title: Basestation-on-the-move, a Radio Access Network Management Primitive

-location: ACM SIGCOMM FlexNets Workshop
+location: IEEE Infocom CNERT Workshop

-summary: An example talk using Wowchemy's Markdown slides feature.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2021-08-23T09:00:00Z"
+date: "2021-05-10T09:00:00Z"
 # date_end: "2030-06-01T15:00:00Z"
 all_day: false